 - Maastricht has a huge Golfing area called “De Maastrichtsche Internationaal Golf Maastricht” which is something to put on your list if you like to golf.

-- It takes a half an hour bus ride from Maastricht to Aachen, Belgium.
+- It takes a half an hour bus ride from Maastricht to Aachen, Germany.
 This is a perfect connection to continue on a relaxing trip especially as Aachen has a fantastic spa, Carolus Thermen, that is a real relaxation heaven.